mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 # max       4381
 ```

 Despite _War and Peace_ being a massive novel, we see that `pandas` can still process high-level metrics without a problem $-$ line 38 runs nearly instantly on my laptop.

 But we'll start to notice a substantial performance improvement with Spark when we start asking tougher questions, like the frequency of each letter throughout the book.
-This is because **the paragraphs can be processed independently from one another**; Spark will process paragraphs eight at a time, whereas Python and `pandas` will process them one by one.
+This is because **the paragraphs can be processed independently from one another**; Spark will process paragraphs several at a time, whereas Python and `pandas` will process them one by one.

 As before, we start our Spark session and create an RDD of our paragraphs.
 We also load `Counter`, a built-in Python class optimized for counting, and `reduce`, which we'll use to demo the base Python approach later.